ttoommxx/pyleManager/README.md

 # pylePicker

 Very simple file picker (path) written in python.
-Written mainly by AI (thank you ChatGPT)
+The part of the script that handles keyboard input was written by AI (thank you ChatGPT).

 ## requirements